Diegobg12/QuotesOnDev/README.md

   ##  SPECIAL FEATURES

   + Create an EndPoint to get the post from the DataBase.
-  + Create a `GET`request using Ajax to get the data without reloading the page.
+  + Create a `GET`request using Ajax to get the data without reload the page.
   + Create a `POST`request using Ajax to submit new quotes only if the user is log in.

  ## PLUGINS